MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - Shoes
 - Accessories

-Similarly, an online electronics store might define product categories such as the following list:
+An online electronics store might have product categories such as the following list:

 - Electronics

     - Smartphones
     - Laptops
     - Tablets
     - Wearable Devices

 - Accessories

     - Phone Cases
     - Laptop Bags
     - Screen Protectors

 In this scenario, *Electronics* and *Accessories* are main categories, and the subcategories provide further granularity.
-This hierarchy helps customers quickly locate the type of product they are interested in and aids the store's internal operations for inventory management and pricing.
+This hierarchy helps customers quickly find the type of product that they are interested in.
+It also helps the store's internal operations for inventory management and pricing.

-The specific attributes and characteristics used to define a product category can vary based on the business's offerings and the goals of categorization.
+The specific attributes and characteristics that are used to define a product category can vary based on the business's offerings and the goals of categorization.

 In Dynamics 365 Commerce and Supply Chain Management, product categories are also known as [product hierarchies](#product-hierarchy).
-With the hierarchal structure of product categories, you can define a systematic and organized presentation of products, making it easier for users to work with products in various processes such as sales, marketing, inventory management, and reporting.
+With the hierarchal structure of product categories, you can define a systematic and organized presentation of products.
+In this way, you make it easier for users to work with products in various processes, such as sales, marketing, inventory management, and reporting.
 Learn more at [Create a hierarchy of product classification in Supply Chain Management](/dynamics365/supply-chain/pim/tasks/create-hierarchy-product-classification) and [Manage product categories and products in Commerce](/dynamics365/commerce/category-management-product-creation).
 In Dynamics 365 Sales, you use [product families](#product-family) for the same purpose.

 ### Product family

-In Dynamics 365 Sales, Customer Service, Field Service and Customer Insights, a [product family](/dynamics365/sales/create-product-family) is a group of similar products.
-You can create a hierarchy of product families to make it easier to manage products.
+In Dynamics 365 Sales, Customer Service, Field Service, and Customer Insights, a [product family](/dynamics365/sales/create-product-family) is a group of similar products.
+By creating a hierarchy of product families, you make it easier to manage products.
 You can use [product categories](#product-category) for the same purpose in Dynamics 365 Supply Chain Management.

 ### Product hierarchy

-A product hierarchy, also known as a product classification or product taxonomy, is a structured system for organizing and categorizing products within a business or organization.
+A product hierarchy, also known as a product classification or product taxonomy, is a structured system for organizing and categorizing products in a business or organization.
 It involves creating a hierarchical structure that groups products based on common attributes, characteristics, features, or relationships.
-This hierarchy helps businesses manage and present their products in a more organized and understandable manner.
+This structure helps businesses manage and present their products in a more organized and understandable manner.
 Learn more at [Create a hierarchy of product classification in Supply Chain Management](/dynamics365/supply-chain/pim/tasks/create-hierarchy-product-classification) and [Manage product categories and products in Commerce](/dynamics365/commerce/category-management-product-creation).

 ### Product lifecycle management (PLM)